merenozogul/KocUniversityScienceFair/README.md

 Contributors:
 Thanks to Burak Erten for designing the gestures for the robot.
 Thanks to Kübra Rengin Çetin and Berk Coşar for finding the questions in the Quiz Game

+Anyone who wishes to try can use Virtual Furhat and run my project on virtual robot.